 You might have noticed that there’s an increasing mention / use of boxes and dongles (or paid software) in phone or modem tutorials these days.
 This is because we’ve killed off most free projects by ourselves.
 Brands constantly improve the security of their devices so developers need to keep working hard to keep your favorite tweaks working.
 What is your team of developers going to tell the internet company or office space owner?
 “Ermm.. we’re providing free tools and tweaks to people so you should not bill us too”.

 We constantly visit a free project’s (which is funded by Ads) website armed to the teeth with Adblockers yet we complain bitterly when the project doesn’t release timely updates.
 In what universe does that make sense?
 We’re quick to rate a hardworking project 1 star or dish out insults over minor things which are mostly due to our impatience in following instructions.
-We want projects to rely on contributions when contributing isn’t even in our DNA.
+We want projects to rely on voluntary donations when donating isn’t even in our DNA.
 A developer rolls out a cheap paid version to support development and we’re game to turn the internet inside out, upside down searching for cracked versions.

 These are some reasons why free projects are fast getting abandoned or sold off to investors who’ll eventually bill you for them.